fisher-alice/johnny-five-wiki/Led.Matrix.md

   }
 });

-// Specify a device index.
-matrix.clear(0);
+// Clear the entire display of a specified device. matrix.clear(0);

-// Clear all devices
+// Clear the entire display for all devices matrix.clear();
-matrix.clear();
 ```